 How can I find out if my Phone supports Wifi Calling?

 Check the User Manual that came with your phone.
-Or do a Web search for ‘ Wifi calling’ without the brackets.
+Or do a Web search for ‘your phone model Wifi calling’ without the brackets.
 Or if all else fails, contact your carrier.

 What are best Apps for Wifi Calling?

 Some of the best apps for Wifi calling include FB Messenger, Google Voice, Google Hangouts, Skype, Slack, Viber and WhatsApp.
 That is by no means an exhaustive list, and there undoubtedly are other fine Wifi calling-capable apps out there.
 To download the apps we’ve identified or to find others, visit your app store.

 What do I need to do to use Wifi Calling?

 Since all U.S. cell carriers and nearly all smart phones sold in the past few years support Wifi calling, the only other thing you likely need to make a Wifi call is a Wifi connection.
 As noted earlier, if your device is older you may want to check with your carrier to make sure the phone supports Wifi calling because not all older smartphones do.

 How to Turn on Wifi Calling on an iPhone:

 - and finally, tap Turn on Wifi Calling

 Turning on Wifi Calling on an Android phone:

 Depending on which version of Android OS is installed on your phone, the menu sequence to turn on Wifi calling may be slightly different.
 If you check the various menus in Settings, you should be able to turn on Wifi calling without a lot of trouble.